avalonbits/gvm/README.md

 ~/gvm$ ./gvm --prgrom=kernel.rom --video_mode=720p
 ```

 And now a 1280x720 window should show up with a text mode interface.
+Take a look at `kernel.asm`.
+It is heavily commented so should be fairly easy to follow.
+If you have difficulties or find a bug or what to add/update features, send me a pull request!

 ### run_kernel.sh
 If you have all the dependencies in place (gcc, libsdl2, scons and go), you can do all the above steps in a single command:

 ```
 $ cd gvm
-~/gvm$ ./run_kernel
+~/gvm$ ./run_kernel.sh
 ```

 ## Test programs